kedacore/keda-docs/content/deploy.md

 You can use our ARM image instead by adding `--set image.tag=arm` to your helm install command.

 ## Deploying with the Azure Functions Core Tools
-KEDA supports autoscaling a variety of workloads which include Azure Functions and is included in their [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools).
+KEDA supports autoscaling a variety of workloads, including Azure Functions.
+KEDA is is included in the [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools).

-Here is how you can easily install KEDA with their CLI:
+Here is how you can easily install KEDA with the Azure Functions CLI:
 ```
 func kubernetes install --namespace keda
 ```

 ## Deploying using the deploy yaml
-If you want to try KEDA on minikube or a different Kubernetes deployment without using Helm you can still deploy it with `kubectl`.
+If you want to try KEDA on minikube or a different Kubernetes deployment without using Helm you can still deploy with `kubectl`.

 We provide sample YAML declarations which includes our CRD - You can find them in our `/deploy` directory on our [GitHub repo](https://github.com/kedacore/keda).